-An enigmatic metropolis of old-world charm mixed with modern conveniences.
-It is the mesmerising contrasts of old and new, the vibrant streets and the rich culture that lure tourists to Bangkok every year.
+Bangkok holidays make for an enigmatic metropolis of old-world charm mixed with modern conveniences.
+It is this mesmerising contrast of old and new, the vibrant streets and the rich culture that lure tourists to Bangkok every year.
 The abundance of sights, smells, tastes and sounds, while overwhelming at times, is incredibly energizing to the soul.
 It is a city that thrives on variety and that begs to be uncovered by its guests.

 With bustling outdoor markets and state-of-the-art megamalls; neon-lit streets and tranquil canals; towering skyscrapers and century-old villages all of the old traditions and new amenities co-exist in a sort of synchronized dance that provides the pulse of the city and allure of the culture.
 And while there is so much to see, do and eat in the eclectic city, quiet respites from the chaos are welcomed in the surrounding parks and world-renowned spas.